cocohomelab/cocohomelab/Identity and Access Management.md

 ` “IAM and PAM both integrate with Active Directory—IAM manages and authenticates regular users using AD, while PAM secures privileged AD accounts such as Domain Admins with vaulting, monitoring, and just-in-time access.”`

+` IAM manages everyday user identities and access like email, VPN, and applications using SSO and MFA.
+PAM is used for high-risk privileged accounts such as admins, where access is temporary, audited, and credentials are vaulted to prevent misuse or compromise.`

 Difference Between IAM and PAM
 | IAM                                    | PAM                                                            |